 ✓ Improves respiratory and cardiovascular functions.

 ✓ During each routine, some muscles can recover while others are worked.
-That makes it easier to repeat the exercises in all sets.
+This makes it easier to repeat the exercises in all sets.

 Aerobic training: breathe, sweat and lose weight.

-Running, swimming, dancing, jumping rope; all of those and more are aerobic exercises that increase oxygen uptake and cardiovascular endurance.
+Running, swimming, dancing, jumping rope; All of those and more are aerobic exercises that increase oxygen absorption and cardiovascular endurance.

-And in addition to helping your heart get stronger and your blood circulate better, they're great for promoting weight loss and burning fat.
+And in addition to helping your heart become stronger and your blood circulate better, they are great for promoting weight loss and burning fat.

-They also increase your performance, stamina and ability to recover after demanding physical activities.
+They also increase your performance, endurance and ability to recover after doing demanding physical activities.

-If you practice it 5 times a week, and also combine it with muscle toning routines, you can't imagine the incredible results you'll get.
+If you practice it 5 times a week, and also combine it with muscle toning routines, you can't imagine the incredible results you will get.

-And of course, it cannot be ignored that aerobic exercises make you sweat and that is one of the best methods to get rid of the toxins that are hidden in your fat deposits .
+And of course, you cannot ignore the fact that aerobic exercises make you sweat and that is one of the best methods to free yourself from the toxins that hide in your fat deposits .

 Do you remember your school days, when your physical education teacher made you practice some stretches before starting class?